Carol Sigelman, Psychological and Brain Sciences Department Chair

 Vicki Fowler, BA ’68, worked in the Department of Psychology at The University of North Carolina at Chapel Hill for 25 years.
 She retired in 2007 and is still living in that area.

-Sarah Friedman, PhD ’75, is a research professor at the GW Psychology Department.
+Sarah Friedman, PhD ’75, is a research professor at the GW Psychological and Brain Sciences Department.
 Her current research is on communication between deployed parents and their children.

 Michele Galen, BA ’78, is using her GW psychology training and pulling all of this together through her work as a certified executive coach and board member after a successful career across law, journalism and business (global healthcare).